-This year, the Colombian government through the ministry of ICT is aiming for having up to ten different blockchain projects running with the support of the private sector and academy likewise.
+This year, the Colombian government aims at having up to ten different blockchain projects running with the support of the private sector and academy.
 In 2020, Colombia was one of the stakeholders led by the WEF to investigate, design, and trial the use of blockchain technology for corruption-prone government processes.
 Some particular use cases include health and voting, for example.

-According to the official document, blockchain can protect the supply chain of medicines against counterfeiting.
+According to the Colombian Blockchain Guide, blockchain can protect the supply chain of medicines against counterfeiting.
 It can also improve patient-doctor communication, through incorporating management systems based on blockchain.

-A blockchain-based system will offer full transparency that mitigates possible illegal practices during elections.
-Blockchain can help improve democracy, through the development of applications that enable electoral transparency and electronic voting.
+A blockchain-based system will offer full transparency and thus mitigate possible illegal practices during elections.
+It can help improve democracy through the development of applications that enable electoral transparency in electronic voting.
 The High District Council of ICT and the District Secretary of Education, through ViveLab Bogotá, developed an experimental process for digital elections of student representatives, using blockchain as a possible use case.